mimecorg/webissues-guide/docs/tracking-issues.md

 The status of notifications is automatically refreshed every minute while you are logged in to WebIssues.

-In addition, if sending emails is enabled on the server, you will receive email notifications containing all unread changes related to issues matching the alert criteria.
+In addition, if [sending emails](./installation.md#sending-emails) is enabled on the server and the [cron job](./installation.md#cron-job) is running, you will receive email notifications containing all unread changes related to issues matching the alert criteria.

 To configure alerts, open the **Tools** menu and select **Alerts**.
 You can define any number of alerts.
 For each alert, you must select at least the type of issues.
 You can also select a public or personal view, a project and a folder to limit the number of issues that trigger the alert.